-The Daily Pee Test Experience with 3 Minute Results
+The Daily Pee Test with 3 Minute Results Review

-In July 2020 I pre ordered my first 5 home pee tests for $48.26 in hopes of finding out more about results of some lifestyle changes I had made, mainly better eating.
+In July 2020 I pre ordered my first 5 home Vessel health pee tests, which cost about $50.
 I read that Bloom Health, which changed their name to Vessel Health, opened pre-orders for their at home urinalysis kits (pee tests!).
 They would be making shipments soon and figured why not.
 If there was a simple way to pee on a stick and get some actionable insights on my body, why not?

-I fired off an order and in late November 2020, after a series of update emails, got a shipment notification that my tests were on the way.
+I fired off an order and in late November 2020 got a shipment notification that my tests were on the way.
 The wait time has undoubtedly gotten better, now that they are in production and no longer a “preorder”.

 The stick based pee tests primarily use coloromatric assays.
 If you are unfamiliar with the term “assay” basically it just means a test or examination, in this case the examination of colors.
 Specifically the colors created by a chemical reaction of urine with the chem oaks embedded in the card.
 For anyone who has taken a pregnancy test (I personally haven’t but checked with some reliable sources) this is about the same thing.
 If you have you only ever deposited a urine sample into a cup, it’s no harder to take this test although you have to wait around for a few minutes.
 Trust me though, the 3 minute wait is much less stressful and exciting than the same wait for a pregnancy test.
 That’s because the results are not really life changing.
 None of the tests are diagnostic of disease, and are more used as markers for what’s in your body.